 Well, Norway is part of the European Economic Area (EEA) which means you will provide an IBAN (International Bank Account Number).
 An IBAN allows to transfer and receive money free from charges and fees from any country with the European Union.

-Also with an IBAN, you can send funds between other accounts in the SEPA Euro payment Area (SEPA).
-We have an article on the SEPA and IBAN account in our blog post, so take a look for more information on both services.
+Also with an IBAN, you can send funds between other accounts in the SEPA Euro Payment Area (SEPA).
+We have an article on the SEPA and IBAN accounts in our blog post, so take a look for more information on both services.

 Another thing you can be happy about with Norwegian banks is the fact that they are very modern.
 Most banks have a mobile app that helps you transfer and send money in a matter of seconds.
 You can also manage your funds directly from the app without having to go to the bank's physical location.